pkelly916/flip_kb_fuzzer/README.md

 # Improved Flipper Keyboard fuzzer
 N92's keyboard fuzzer has been modified to include a larger keyspace and start/stop functionality through a new Flood button.
 Key modifiers are now applied to strings randomly so that CTRL, ALT, SHIFT, ESC, codes are now included in fuzzing.

+# To Do List

+Modifications

+- [X] refactor for later modifications
+- [X] add second button
+- [X] implement start/stop functionality on flood button
+- [ ] adjust keyboard keyspace and add modifiers (CTRL, ALT, ESC, etc)
+- [ ] write to a log on SD card

 # N92's original readme
 Turn your Flipper Zero into a USB keyboard fuzzer.
 Works with the [Xtreme Version](https://github.com/Flipper-XFW/Xtreme-Firmware).
 For building instructions please refer to the [official guide](https://github.com/Flipper-XFW/Xtreme-Firmware#build-it-yourself).